by Nebula Haze

 What about cloning gel or cloning powder?
 You can dip the ends of stems into cloning gel and/or cloning powder, which may help them root more quickly.
 Many growers find they help plants root faster, but when it comes to this method, I’ve never really noticed much difference between clones that get dipped vs not dipped.
 However, it definitely can’t hurt and may help you in your individual environment.

-What’s the best water to use?
-Spring water is my favorite water for cloning (or growing) weed.
-It doesn’t have all the minerals removed like filtered water or distilled water, and often has a lot less extra random “stuff” than tap water.
-Plants typically respond well with spring water.
-That being said, I don’t have the option to use spring water all the time so I use regular filtered or tap water.
+Cannabis clones typically respond well to spring water.
+That being said, I don’t have the option to use spring water all the time so I use tap water.
 Our local tap water is not great, with high PH and PPM.
-Yet it works great for growing and cloning weed as long as I correct the pH.
-Based on my experience talking to other growers, it seems like nearly all human-drinkable water sources work to grow weed as long as the pH is adjusted to be in the correct range.
+Yet it works great for growing and cloning weed.
+Based on my experience talking to other growers, it seems like nearly all human-drinkable water sources work for weed clones to take root.

 If your tap water is good enough to drink, it’s good enough for cup cloning (as long as you correct the pH!)